 Better rates on fixed annuities

-Nathan Kubik, a Certified Investment Management Analyst at Carnick & Kubik, which has offices in Denver and Colorado Springs, Colo., agrees that now is among the worst times to buy an annuity.
+Nathan Kubik, a Certified Investment Management Analyst at Carnick & Kubik, which has offices in Denver and Colorado Springs, Colorado, agrees that now is among the worst times to buy an annuity.

 "Locking in these historically low rates right now through fixed-rate annuities is the height of folly," Kubik says.

 Moore has been urging investors to avoid annuities until rates climb.